Sourdough Muffins

 - 1 tsp vanilla

-- 1/2 cup mini chocolate chips You could also use blueberries
+- 1/2 cup mini chocolate chips You could also use regular chocolate chips or chocolate chunks

 Instructions

-- In a large bowl, mix together melted butter, honey, flour, and active sourdough starter.
+- In a large bowl or a bowl of a stand mixer, mix together melted butter, honey, flour, and sourdough starter.

 - Cover and allow to ferment for 12 to 24 hours. (optional)

 - The next day preheat oven to 375 degrees.
-Line muffin tins with cupcake liners or grease well.
+Line muffin tins with muffin liners or grease well.

-- Add vanilla extract, baking soda, eggs, and salt to the batter.
+- Add vanilla extract, baking soda, eggs, and salt to the fermented batter.

-- Once the batter starts coming together, add chocolate chips (or whatever add-ins you would like) and use a whisk to whip it together and break up any more large lumps.
+- Once the batter starts coming together, add chocolate chips, and mix.
+Breaking up any more large lumps.

 - Spoon into muffin tins equally.